toby1984/LittleFuzz/README.md

     // Equality comparisons will performed using the fuzzer.setupDefaultRules(true);

-You can register custom fuzzing rules (`de.codesourcery.littlefuzz.Fuzzer.IFuzzingRule`) based on a field's declaring class and name or based on the field's type using the `addFieldRule()` , `setFieldRule()`, `addTypeRule()` and `setTypeRule()` methods.
+You can register custom fuzzing rules (`de.codesourcery.littlefuzz.core.Fuzzer.IFuzzingRule`) based on a field's declaring class and name or based on the field's type using the `addFieldRule()` , `setFieldRule()`, `addTypeRule()` and `setTypeRule()` methods.